sgabre/CrazyUncleLab/HowTo/CI-CD.md

 Ensures that the product is being developed correctly according to specifications, design documents, and requirements.
 Focuses on processes such as reviews, inspections, static analysis, and testing at the component level.
-Typically involves checking compliance with standards like IEC 62304 (medical software), DO-178C (avionics), or ISO 26262 (automotive).
+Typically involves checking compliance with standards.

 ## Validation – "Are we building the right product?"

 Ensures that the final product meets the user's needs and intended use.
 Involves system-level testing, integration tests, acceptance tests, and real-world trials.
 Focuses on functionality, performance, and usability to ensure the system behaves as expected in its actual operating environment.

 ## Verification Process